JoshuaALaforgia/OsTicket-Prerequisites-/README.md

 - Item 1: Setup a Virtual Machine in Azure
 - Item 2: Install the osticket requirments
 - Item 3: Install osTicket itself
-- Item 4:  Do the after-installation configuration of os ticket

 <h2>Installation Steps</h2>